udacity/create-your-own-adventure/english/marshmallow.md

 Instead of reading this entire story, you decide to go see the new star wars!

+As you're walking down the street you see [something](millenium-falcon/flyaway.md)

 You decide that $1.5 billion is too much to pass up, so you buy a [Powerball ticket](powerball/powerball.md).

 [Do you have my stapler?](stapler/stapler.md)